Day of the Dead

 OAXACA TOUR:

-Our Oaxaca Day fo the Dead tour includes the indigenous towns of Teotitlán del Valle, Santa Cruz Xoxocotlán, and Villa de Etla, amongst others.
+Our Oaxaca Day fo the Dead tour includes the indigenous towns and neighbourhoods of Teotitlán del Valle, Santa Cruz Xoxocotlán, and Xochimilco, amongst others.
 See the annual Day of the Dead market, where local families can buy what they need to complete the ritual, including flowers, incense, sugar cane, clay cooking pots, and ‘pan de muertos’ (bread of the dead), and visit a local family home to learn what this tradition means to them.
 You get to see the preparations and the day and night time celebrations in this beautiful area.

 This tour also includes visits to local workshops to learn about Oaxaca’s black pottery and fantastical wooden animals (alebrijes), as well as spending time in Oaxaca city’s historic centre, which is decorated with altars, offerings, and flowers to represent the importance of these special dates in this area.